Fabmeister/formally-verified-evoting_backend_group_eins/README.md

 ## About and credits

 This is a student project made as part of the computer science major at the University Regensburg.
-During the duration of the project gitlab was used but now ported to github in way that email addresses wouldn't be leaked.
-Unfortunatly the git history was lost during this process.
+During the duration of the project gitlab was used but it is now ported to github in a way that email addresses wouldn't be leaked.
+Unfortunately the git history was lost during this process.

 It is currently hosted on: <eldarica.org/eins>